 There are many parts of Bali that you can visit as well as many different lodging styles to explore.
 Depending on your budget, the vibe you are seeking, and what you are interested in experiencing.
 Research what comfort items you want or can go without.

 Budget Friendly: Sultans Of Swell Bali Hostel (Location Uluwatu).
 The hostel offers an inexpensive stay.
-Interested in motorbike rental, they have an air condition unit in every room, an itinerary for activities to do around free WIFI, and both shared and single rooms.
+Interested in motorbike rental?
+They have an air condition unit in every room, an itinerary for activities to do around free WIFI, and both shared and single rooms.
 The staff does speak English.
-If you have never experienced a hostel, I suggest doing your research before booking. https://bananahostels.com/booking-engine/sultans-of-swell/
+If you have never experienced a hostel, I suggest researching before booking. https://bananahostels.com/booking-engine/sultans-of-swell/

-Midrange: Kutut’s place (Location Ubud).
+Midrange: Ketut’s place (Location Ubud).
 My favorite.
-Kutut’s place is beautiful.
+Ketut’s place is beautiful.
 The property has big room windows to easily see the property and surrounding area, a restaurant, bar, spa area, motorbike rentals, and a beautiful infinity pool.
-I loved my stay at Kutut’s place.
+I loved my stay at Ketut’s place.
 The staff was very friendly and awaited my request.
 If you are interested in a midrange stay central to many of the experiences Bali has to offer, check this place out!
 Tell them Rita sent you. https://ketutsplaceubud.com

 Lux: Patra Bali Resort (Location Kuta).
-This resort has all you need the option of a room or a villa, beautiful views, a restaurant, a gym, a gorgeous pool, and let’s not forget the beach a few feet from the property.
+This resort has all you need: a room or a villa, beautiful views, a restaurant, a gym, a gorgeous pool, and, let’s not forget, the beach a few feet from the property.
 Did I mention cable TV with limited channels and a babysitting area?
 The stay is upscale, and you will definitely feel like it when you enter the beautiful lobby. https://www.thepatrabali.com

 Excursions and adventure